 The children can explore science and sensory concepts while having a blast.
-We created our treasure bottles two different ways, and I love how they both turned out.
+We created three different versions of a pirate sensory bottle, and I love how they all turned out.

 CRAFT GOLDEN DOUBLOONS.

 GO ON A TREASURE HUNT!

 Prior to looking for treasure, make a treasure map with the kids.

 COMMEMORATE THE PRESCHOOL PIRATE THEME WITH HAND PRINT ART.